 2. When a new SFI is discovered or acquired (e.g., through purchase, marriage, or inheritance)

 4. When travel is reimbursed or sponsored (i.e., travel expense paid on behalf of the investigator and not reimbursed to the investigator so that the exact monetary value may not be readily available), related to the Investigator’s WSU Responsibilities, with some exceptions

 The University’s Financial Conflict of Interest Committee, supported by the Office of Research Operations and Support, will review the SFI’s and contact the Investigators if necessary.

 Conflict of Interest Application for a Management Plan:

 Issuance of a COI Management Plan:

 When a real or perceived conflict of interest is disclosed and meets the threshold of significantly or directly affecting the design, conduct or reporting of the research, a management plan articulating how to mitigate the risks of impaired objectivity likely will be created.
-These plans are developed by the disclosing employee in close collaboration and under the guidance of the department/unit head and the Associate Dean for Research or comparable official within the college or unit.
+These plans are developed by the disclosing employee in close collaboration and under the guidance of the department/unit head and the Associate Dean for Research, Vice Chancellor for Research, or comparable official within the campus, college, or unit.

 Management plans establish the operating parameters to be followed when a disclosing party engages an external business or entity in which the employee has a significant financial interest.
 Such external engagements include sponsorship of the employee’s university research, outreach or extension activities or certain other programmatic transactions.
 For example, consider a member of the faculty that starts a small business related to the research activities of their University appointment.
 If that faculty member’s company desires to contract with the University for research, outreach or extension activities then a management plan is required.